anpatton/overdoseR/README.md

 # What does overdoseR do?

-This package is based entirely on a system outlined in the following talks and presentations.
+This package is based entirely on the code underpinning the system outlined in the following talks and presentations.

 *University of Miami Department of Public Health Sciences.
 Distinguished Lecture Series.
 Machine Learning and EMS Data for Opioid Overdose Surveillance.
 February 2020.
 Patton, A.*